WICG/PEPC/explainer.md

   );
 </script>
 ```
+- **Advantages:** Addresses prompt positioning for better user experience; utilizes an existing API.
 - **Disadvantages:** This would only solve the prompt positioning problem.
 It provides no robust signal of user intent, leaving user agents still defensive against spam.
 It also opens up the prompt to abuse by malicious sites who could position it without adhering to the security restrictions inherent in the `<permission>` element.

 ### 7. Allowing Recovery via the Regular Permission Flow
 We considered modifying the regular, usage-triggered permission flow to allow users to recover from blocked states.
+- **Advantages:** Streamlines the user journey by enabling reconsideration within the current flow; reduces need for complex browser/OS settings navigation.
 -  **Disadvantages:** This needs to be carefully balanced against preventing spam.
 Solutions like reputation-based mechanisms or heuristics were deemed ethically and technically difficult, prone to manipulation, and unlikely to achieve the same high precision of user intent as a direct interaction with a dedicated element.
 An unpredictable heuristic would also lead to a poor developer and user experience.

 ### 8. Implementing an Origin-Based Permission Allow List Registry
 This alternative proposed creating a registry for "well-behaved" origins.
 Once authorized, these origins could have modified Permission API behavior, including easier recovery from denials.
+- **Advantages:** Potentially offers enhanced permission behavior for trusted sites; could simplify user decisions for known origins.
 -  **Disadvantages:**
   - **Limited Effectiveness & Bias:** This would be ineffective at scale due to the vast number of origins and would inherently favor larger, better-known sites, excluding legitimate long-tail sites.
   - **Faulty Reviews & Maintenance:** Reviews would be challenging, prone to errors, and unable to account for continuous site changes or cloaking behaviors.
   - **Cost & Consistency:** It would involve significant ongoing operational costs for user agents, potentially excluding many, and lead to inconsistent experiences and guidance across different browsers.